craftercms/docs/source/content-authors/content-authors-navigating-studio.rst

 Preview Tools
     * When in preview mode your context navigation will show additional controls beside the authoring search.
-    * The pencil provides a shortcut to turn on/off in-context editing
+    * The pencil provides a shortcut to turn on/off in-context editing.
     * The wrench turns on/off the preview tools palette.
-    * The bulls eye provides a shortcut to targeting.
+    * The bulls eye provides a shortcut to targeting which allows the user to view and set targeting attributes for the site.

 .. image:: /_static/images/content-author/preview-tools.png
     :width: 35 %